 We are long term investors who aim to deliver a truly sustainable Pension Fund; ensuring that it is affordable; delivers financially to meet the objectives of our scheme employers; and is invested responsibly.
+We seek to be a leading responsible investor.

-Being responsible investors to us is to;
+Being responsible investors to EAPF is to;